anwaresaid/Nuxt/README.md

-# Hello, this is my nuxt simple app
+# Hello, this is my nuxt simple appJs

 ## Build Setup